 Besides putting faith in electronic gadgets, we have a tendency to think we did more than what was done.

 That wind blew just a bit harder.
 The climbs are just a bit steeper.
 And the mileage walked a tad longer.

 At the end of the day, we are tired, so the miles do seem longer.

 And people seem to forget that ELEVATION GAIN and ELEVATION LOSS will significantly impact hiking time.
 A steep climb or descent will take longer and be more taxing on the body.
-Needless to say rough terrain will make a hike longer and more arduous, too.
+Needless to say, the rough terrain will make a hike longer and more arduous, too.

-At least for me, I tend to think of the amount of hours hiked versus miles hiked.
+At least for me, I tend to think of a number of hours hiked versus miles hiked.

 Experience and being able to gauge trail vs. non-trail, elevation gain, terrain hiked and attempted mileage gives me a reasonable measurement of what can be accomplished in a given time.